khaors/geocompr/main.md

 <p class="caption">(\#fig:lineextr)Location of a line used for raster extraction (left) and the elevation along this line (right).</p>
 </div>

-The last group of example is extraction of raster values that are covered by a polygon.
+The last group of examples is an extraction of raster values that are covered by polygons.
 Polygons are usually larger than a single cell, therefore this kind of extraction would return many raster values for each polygon.
-In the below output, `ID` represents a row number of a polygon and `srtm` is elevation value extracted from the raster:
+In the below output, `ID` represents the row number in the polygon and `srtm` is the elevation value extracted from the raster:

 ```r
 zion_srtm_values = raster::extract(x = srtm, y = zion, df = TRUE)
 ```

-Extract by polygon also allows for more complex analyses, such as calculating statistics of continuous raster's values in each polygon (\@ref(fig:polyextr):A) or counting occurrences of categories in a categorical raster (\@ref(fig:polyextr):B).
+Extract by polygon also allows for more complex analyses, such as calculating statistics of continuous raster's values (\@ref(fig:polyextr):A) or counting occurrences of categorical raster's classes (\@ref(fig:polyextr):B) for each polygon.
 These outputs are used to characterize a single region or to compare many regions.

 Continuous raster's values can be described by summary statistics.
-In the code below, we create a new vector, `our_stats`, that contains three statistics functions and name them:
+In the code below, we create a new vector, `our_stats`, that contains three statistics functions, and name them:

 ```r